yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 * Banks have no ability to create money.

 When Bank has insufficient reserve to satisfy withdrawals, either due to loans in default or a [bank run](https://en.wikipedia.org/wiki/Bank_run), it has only two options, default or borrow.
 To prevent the former, [central banking](https://en.wikipedia.org/wiki/Central_bank) exists to provide the latter.
 This is the meaning of the term [lender of last resort](https://en.wikipedia.org/wiki/Lender_of_last_resort).

+There is nothing inherently special about such a lender in free banking, it is just another lender subject to the constraints demonstrated above.
+However, in state banking this lender is supported by the taxpayer.
+The state taxes to provide discount loans to member banks.
+The loans must be at a [discount to market rates](https://en.wikipedia.org/wiki/Discount_window), as otherwise it doesn't constitute a last resort.
+Banks always have the option to borrow from other banks and potential depositors.
+Taxation is necessary to support the discount (i.e. cheap money).
+So if the economic rate of interest is 10%, the state may [lend to member banks at 3%](https://www.frbdiscountwindow.org/pages/discount-rates/current-discount-rates) and cover the difference with taxes.